dshanske/simple-location/README.md

 WordPress standard format, GeoData can be also be stored by the mobile WordPress apps.

-It allows pages to act as venues, which is a page for a specific location.
+It also adds location data to pages, allowing you to create a page about a location.

 ## WordPress GeoData ##